facebook/glTF/extensions/2.0/Khronos/KHR_audio_graph/README.md

 International used under license by Khronos.
 All other product names, trademarks, and/or company names are used solely for identification and belong to their respective owners.

+---

+## Implementation Notes (Non‑normative)

+### Conventions: Units & Web Audio Mapping
+- Unless specified otherwise, times are expressed in milliseconds (ms) in this specification.
+When mapping to the Web Audio API, timing values are converted to seconds (s).
+Examples:
+  - `delayTime(ms)` → `DelayNode.delayTime(s)`
+  - Source `offset(ms)` / `duration(ms)` → `start(whenSeconds, offsetSeconds, durationSeconds)`
+  - `loopStart(ms)` / `loopEnd(ms)` → `AudioBufferSourceNode.loopStart/loopEnd` (seconds)

+### Informal Mapping to Web Audio API
+These notes describe a practical mapping for implementers.
+They do not change the normative syntax.

+- Source (4.1)
+  - Maps to `AudioBufferSourceNode`. `playbackSpeed` → `playbackRate`.
+Loop points in seconds. `when` uses seconds.
+- Oscillator (4.3)
+  - Maps to `OscillatorNode`.
+If `type='square'` and `pulseWidth` is provided, a static PWM can be realized via `PeriodicWave`.
+PWM modulation is out of scope.
+- Gain (6.1)
+  - Maps to `GainNode`.
+Optional smoothing may be expressed with `interpolation: 'linear'|'custom'` and `duration (ms)`.
+Linear → linear ramp; custom → approximated via `setTargetAtTime`.
+- Delay (6.2)
+  - Maps to `DelayNode`.
+Convert `delayTime` from ms to seconds.
+- Filters (6.8.x)
+  - Maps to `BiquadFilterNode` with corresponding `type`. `qualityFactor` → `Q`. `gain` is in dB where applicable.
+- Reverb (6.9)
+  - Realized as IR‑based `ConvolverNode`.
+Wet/dry ratio implemented by mixing dry and convolved paths with gains.
+Algorithmic room parameters are out of scope for the IR mapping.
+- Panning
+  - Spatialization is realized by the Emitter sink combined with the glTF node’s transform (position/orientation).
+Implementations map `spatializationModel` to `panningModel` and attenuation fields to `distanceModel`, `refDistance`, `maxDistance`, `rolloffFactor`, and `cone*` on the underlying engine.
+No separate panner node is defined in this specification.
+- Channel Split/Merge/Mix (6.4–6.7)
+  - Split: `ChannelSplitterNode`.
+Merge: `ChannelMergerNode`.
+Mixer: request up/down‑mix via `channelCountMode='explicit'` and `channelCount`, following Web Audio mixing rules.
+Audio mixer (N→1) can be realized by summing connections (e.g., a `GainNode` sum).

+### Bypass Behavior (Optional)
+- For processors, an optional `bypass: boolean` may be honored by either:
+  1) Build‑time routing: rewire around the node, or
+  2) Runtime wrapper: dry/wet crossfade around the processor.
+- Both approaches are viable; exact behavior is implementation‑defined and may vary by engine.

+### Channel Interpretation (Optional)
+- Where supported by Web Audio (`AudioNode.channelInterpretation`), implementations MAY expose `channelInterpretation: 'speakers'|'discrete'` on nodes to refine mixing behavior.
+Not all runtimes support this property.
+- Graph outputs
+  - Graphs MAY omit emitters and provide an `outputs[]` array listing node indices whose outputs feed the default/global destination.
+This supports global/non-spatial audio use‑cases without defining a separate panner node.